 Building a better bond with your dog isn’t just a catchphrase but rather a communication tool between you and your dog, as well as a relaxed relationship.

 by Laura Pakis, Cynologist, and Blogger,

 I am not afraid they will take off running after a squirrel and not respond to my request to return to me.
 Nor do I think them too stubborn or too dumb to handle commands or requests that I give them.
 Our bond is strong enough that they want to know where I am no matter how intriguing their surroundings are.
 And because of this bond we have, I am not frustrated with them.
-I can communicate to them what I want from them and they respond because we have mutual respect for each other.
+I can communicate to them what I want from them, and they respond because we have mutual respect.

 Here is a guest blog to explain how to develop this bond with your dog.

 Did you enjoy this post?
 Get more great canine information by signing up for Spike’s Dog Blog by Acme Canine.